sagiegurari/simple-oracledb/README.md

 connection.batchInsert('INSERT INTO mylobs (id, clob_column1, blob_column2) VALUES (:id, EMPTY_CLOB(), EMPTY_BLOB())', [ //no need to specify the RETURNING clause in the SQL
   { //first row values
     id: 110,
-    clobText1: 'some long clob string', //add bind variable with LOB column name and text content (need to map that name in the options)
+    clobText1: 'some long clob string', //add bind constiable with LOB column name and text content (need to map that name in the options)
-    blobBuffer2: new Buffer('some blob content, can be binary...')  //add bind variable with LOB column name and text content (need to map that name in the options)
+    blobBuffer2: new Buffer('some blob content, can be binary...')  //add bind constiable with LOB column name and text content (need to map that name in the options)
   },
   { //second row values
     id: 111,